kev1179/CEN3031-Group-62/Sprint4.md

 Acts like testlogin, but it makes sure to redirect to the about page of the app.
 ### TestFavorites
 Tests functionality of retrieving favorite restaurants from the server.
+### TestInfo
+Sends a POST request containing personal information about the user, including their dietary preferences, and checks to make sure that the data is inserted into the database correctly.

 # Backend API